imdar1/news-api/README.md

 # news-api
-Backend API for VizNews Mobile App
+Backend API for VizNews Mobile App.
+Currently this service is already up and running on Google Cloud App Engine.
+You can try it on: https://promising-idea-314607.et.r.appspot.com/

 ## Requirements
 - Python 3